 May our struggles and our concern for this planet never take away the joy of our hope.
 Amen.

-Based on Pope Francis, "On Care for Our Common Home," Laudato Si, paragraph 244
+Based on Pope Francis', "On Care for Our Common Home," Laudato Si, paragraph 244 give us light and strength to continue on our way.

 God of Light,